*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Step 4: Prepare your filling, and bake!

 I love it when a plan comes together!
 This is the moment when the prep work pays off.
-You’ll first want to scoop out the flesh of your cooled potatoes, and purée them — I like to use a hand blender.
-Then you’ll mix in the cooled brown butter and the rest of your filling ingredients.
+You'll first want to scoop out the flesh of your cooled potatoes, and purée them in a large bowl -- I like to use a hand blender but you can also use an electric mixer on high speed.
+You can even use a potato masher, but I prefer a smoother texture.
+Then you'll mix in the slightly-cooled brown butter and the rest of your filling ingredients to your mashed sweet potatoes.

-Finally you’ll pour it all into your pie pans, and bake!
-When pouring into your pie pans, make sure not to overfill.
+Finally you'll pour it all into your pie pans, and bake!
+When pouring each pie into its pie shell, make sure not to overfill.
 You might have some sweet potato pie filling left over, especially if you use a standard size pie pan or if your pie crust shrunk during blind baking, so just discard it or make it into little mini pies.
-But don’t overfill because your pie will rise a bit during baking and you don’t want it to overflow!
+But for best results don't overfill because your pie will rise a bit during baking and you don't want it to overflow!

 Use a pie shield if necessary: If your pie crust edges start to brown too quickly in the oven, top them with a pie crust shield.
 I like this type of shield, because the silicone is easy to work with and the size is adjustable!
 If you don’t have a pie crust shield, you can use strips of aluminum foil.